steinbeck/portafiltershelf/README.md

 # Portafiltershelf
 Portafiltershelf is an OpenSCAD model of a wall-mounted shelf for your portafilter and accessories.
+Check the models folder for a printable STL file.
+The openSCAD file is in the src folder.

 ![A rendering of the portafiltershelf](images/rendering.png "A rendering of the portafiltershelf")